-Recently completing my Performer-Composer MFA at the California Institute of the Arts, I graduated with honors in Music from the University of Pennsylvania, and earned a General Music Studies Professional Certificate from Berklee.
-At CalArts I continue my work as a teacher in the Community Arts Partnership (CAP) Program, having previously worked as a vocal instructor and teaching assistant and leading CalArts’s premiere a cappella group, the Wild Beats.
+In addition to completing my Performer-Composer MFA at the California Institute of the Arts, I graduated with honors in Music from the University of Pennsylvania, and earned a General Music Studies Professional Certificate from Berklee.
+At CalArts I worked as a teacher in the Community Arts Partnership (CAP) Program, having previously worked as a vocal instructor and teaching assistant and leading CalArts’s premiere a cappella group, the Wild Beats.
 Creative collaborative projects and performances are at the core of my professional work, and I am loving every minute.
 While at Penn, I directed, produced, and performed in many theatre, concert, and choral productions and was the music director of Dischord A Cappella as well as a studio arranger, engineer, and session musician for Studio Crash, Third Story Recording, and Cedar Street Studios, among others.
 I am currently writing, arranging, and performing music in a number of venues for many styles including film, theatre, and songwriting.
-With three debut EPs released to date, I thrilled to announce that I have recently begun recording my first full-length album.
+With three debut EPs released to date, I thrilled to announce that I am completing my first full-length album.